CodeToGather/Code2Gather/README.md

 ## Project Requirements

-This project requires the following installed:
+This project requires Docker and Docker Compose to be installed.
+We will be using the `docker-compose` family of commands.

+We will also have some local dependencies to help with developer UX.
+This will require the following:

 ### Node.js v14 LTS